At this year’s Paris Fashion Week, Virgil Abloh could once again be considered best in show when speaking to sneakerheads.

-From popping up at Paris Fashion Week to showing up on set of the Yeezus Tour, the University of Wisconsin civil engineering grad with a masters in architecture from Illinois Institute of Technology has been on the scene and near the spotlight for some time now with work and travel taking him far beyond the Midwest.
+From popping up at Fashion Week with Don C and Ibn Jasper to showing up on set of the Yeezus Tour, the University of Wisconsin civil engineering grad with a masters in architecture from Illinois Institute of Technology has been on the scene and near the spotlight for some time now with work and travel taking him far beyond the Midwest.

 Like most successes, Abloh’s didn’t come overnight.
 From behind the scenes work with DONDA to his different forays in arts of the visual, conceptual and clothing worlds, peep some of the highlights of what the new leading man at LV has been creating over the last 12 years.

 Highlights: Behind the scenes creative consulting with Kanye West, introduction to Kim Jones

 The creative relationship of Kanye West and Virgil Abloh has always been one of some mystery.
 Linking with West at the age of 22 in 2002 as a creative consultant as Business of Fashion tells it, his work with West has ranged from everything to designing merch to album art to set designs.
 Though Abloh has had a hand in West’s creative output since before The College Dropout, he’s always been respectfully quiet regarding his work with West as well as complimentary of West himself.
 “His projects I leave for him to speak about,” Virgil told the New York Times in 2014.
 “To me, he’s the greatest designer that has yet to be seen.”
 In the same piece a rep for West had Kanye describing Virgil as “one of the smartest, fastest, most innovative people I’ve created with.”
 In other words?
 Game recognize game.